GabrielGroenendaal/GabrielGroenendaal/README.md

 ## I am a Developer, Creator, and Engineer
 - 👀 I'm interested in ...
 Web development, Interactive Design, and User Experience
 - 😄 Pronouns: He/Him
 - 🌱 I'm currently learning ...
-Data Structures and Algorithms in Javascript
+Data Structures and Algorithms in Python
 - 👯 I'm looking to collaborate on...
 FullStack projects!
 - ⚡ Fun Fact: When I'm not programming, you can find me doing challenge runs of Pokemon games or knitting!
 - 📫 How to reach me ...
 Send me a message at [gabegroenendaal@gmail.com](mailto:gabegroenendaal@gmail.com) [LinkedIn](https://www.linkedin.com/in/gabriel-groenendaal/) [AngelList](https://angel.co/u/gabriel-groenendaal)